marina-leer/pubCounteR/README.md

 ## License
-The GeSciLiVis software has a GPLv3 LICENSE.
+The pubCounteR software has a GPLv3 LICENSE.

 ## References
 <p align="justify">